openharmony/docs/en/application-dev/quick-start/resource-categories-and-access.md

 # Resource Categories and Access

+During application development, you may need to use different resources, such as colors, fonts, spacing, and images, based on the device or configuration.
+Depending on the resource type, you can achieve this using the following methods:

+- Application resources: Configure device- or configuration-specific resources in the resource files.

+- System resources: Use the preset resource definitions.

 ## Resource Categories

+### resources Directory

 Resource files used during application development must be stored in specified directories for management.

-### resources Directory

-The **resources** directory consists of three types of sub-directories: the **base** sub-directory, qualifiers sub-directories, and the **rawfile** sub-directory.
+The **resources** directory consists of three types of subdirectories: the **base** subdirectory, qualifiers subdirectories, and the **rawfile** subdirectory.
 The common resource files used across projects in the stage model are stored in the **resources** directory under **AppScope**.

+The **base** subdirectory is provided by default, and the qualifiers subdirectories are created on your own.
+When your application needs to use a resource, the system preferentially searches the qualifiers subdirectories that match the current device state.
+The system searches the **base** subdirectory for the target resource only when the **resources** directory does not contain any qualifiers subdirectories that match the current device state or the target resource is not found in the qualifiers subdirectories.
+The **rawfile** directory is not searched for resources.

 Example of the **resources** directory:

 ```
 resources